dimajix/flowman/docs/setup/config.md

 Sometimes some workarounds are required, especially for non-quite-open-source Big Data platforms.

 - `flowman.workaround.analyze_partition` *(type: boolean)* (since Flowman 0.18.0)
-Enables a workaround for CDP 7.1, where ANALYZE TABLES wouldn't always work correctly (especially in unittests).
-The workaround is enabled per default if the Spark version matches ?.?.?.7.?.?.?.+ (i.e. 2.4.0.7.1.6.0-297) AND if the Spark repository url contains "cloudera".
+Enables a workaround for CDP 7.1, where ANALYZE TABLES wouldn't always work correctly (especially in unit tests).
+The workaround is enabled per default if the Spark version matches ?.?.?.7.?.?.?.+ (i.e. 2.4.0.7.1.6.0-297) AND if the Spark repository URL contains "cloudera".

 ## Example